COSD-PANDA/datasd_council_report_2017/glossary.md

 ## Open Source
 Open source software is software that can be freely used, changed, and shared (in modified or unmodified form) by anyone.
 Open source software is made by many people, and distributed under licenses that comply with the [Open Source Definition](http://opensource.org/definition).

-## Portal
-A web application providing access, information and sometimes visualization of data.

 ##Relational database
 This type of database organizes data among various tables that can be related together by unique keys that are assigned to rows.